REVIVE DENTAL IRVING

 Though the effects of gum disease sound (and are!) quite scary, fortunately, modern dentistry provides us with many treatment options that can halt the progression and even reverse the disease entirely!
 Gingivitis is typically easily reversed with a professional regular dental cleaning and good daily oral hygiene (brushing and flossing), but more advanced stages of gum disease require professional dental treatment.
 There are several surgical and non-surgical options that your dentist can recommend according to your specific case.

-Scaling and Root Planing is typically the first step to treating periodontitis.
+Scaling and Root Planning is typically the first step to treating periodontitis.
 It is a non-surgical process, known colloquially as a dental “deep cleaning.”
-Scaling removes plaque, tartar and bacterial toxins on your teeth both above and below the gum line.
+Scaling removes plaque, tartar, and bacterial toxins on your teeth both above and below the gum line.
 Root planing smooths the tooth-root surfaces, making it more difficult for bacteria to adhere and easier for the gums to reattach to the teeth and heal.
-After a few weeks, our dentists will evaluate how well your gums have healed and determined whether or not further treatment is necessary.
+After a few weeks, our dentists will evaluate how well your gums have healed and determine whether or not further treatment is necessary.
 In most periodontitis cases, scaling and root planing coupled with continuous good oral hygiene reverses the disease entirely!

 Surgical Treatments are necessary when scaling and root planing alone is not sufficient in healing this disease, usually in cases of advanced periodontitis.
-When scaling and root planing is done first, the amount of surgery required usually decreases.
-Surgical options can include: pocket reduction or flap surgery, gum or bone grafts, and regenerative therapy.
+When scaling and root planning are done first, the amount of surgery required usually decreases.
+Surgical options can include pocket reduction or flap surgery, gum or bone grafts, and regenerative therapy.
 If you are living with the symptoms of gum disease, don’t wait.
 Call Revive Dental today.
 Our team performs scaling and root planing to treat gum disease and bone grafting to restore lost bone tissue.
 We also offer dental crown lengthening to recontour the gum line and trim away excess tissue for a more even, natural-looking smile.